rendoir/game-dev-study-guide/ComputerScience.md

 - Behaviour Trees
 Data structure where you set the rules of how certain behaviours can occur and order in which they can execute.
-Normally a acyclic directed graph.
+Normally an acyclic directed graph.
     - Nodes:
         - Root node
-        - Composite nodes
+        - Composite nodes: control how the tree is processed
             - Selector: decides which child to execute based on some logic
+                - Selects the first node that succeeds
+                - Succeeds if one of its child nodes succeeds
+                - Fails if all its child nodes fail
             - Sequence: execute its child nodes in sequence
+                - Fails (aborts) when a node fails
+                - Succeeds if all its nodes succeed
         - Leaf nodes: AI behaviours/tasks/actions
+        - Decorator nodes: conditional node
+            - Can be notified of changes and abort nodes
+        - Services: code that runs periodically
+            - If any node below it is active, the service should update periodically
+            - The interval between updates should have a deviation to avoid stacking a lot of updates on the same frame and causing performance issues.
+Instead, using deviation allows for a better distribution of updates across time.
+    - Success and failure propagates up towards the root
     - Expensive to traverse on each tick
-        - Cache a reference to the active node and that node will process the tick, when that node decides to end the tree is re-evaluated
+        - Cache a reference to the active node and that node will process the tick, when that node decides to end, the tree is re-evaluated
+        - Events can trigger a re-evaluation of the node/tree
-    - Blackboards: stores data regarding the current state of the world and the AI (e.g., player position, nearest vehicle, nearest cover); can be shared through behaviour trees (memory efficient)
+    - Blackboards: stores data regarding the current state of the world and the AI (e.g., player position, nearest vehicle, nearest cover); can be shared across multiple behaviour trees (memory efficient)
     - Finite State Machines
         - Good for simple logic
         - Less scalable -> having to think of all transitions from a state